Privilege Escalation

 getcap -r / 2>/dev/null

-Reading capability: There are many files or program to which capability is predefined so to view that a file has any capability set then you can simply run the command as:
+Reading capability: Many files or programs have predefined capabilities, so to view whether a file has any capability set, you can simply run the command as:

 setcap -r /home/demo/python3

-If you’d like to find out which capabilities are already set on your system, you can search your whole file-system recursively with the following command:
+If you want to find out which capabilities your system has already set, you can search your whole file-system recursively with the following command:

 getcap -r / 2>/dev/null